tagion/tagion/documents/protocols/hibon/HiBON_JSON_format.md

-## JSON Complaints tests
+## JSON compliant tests

-Form a converter to be able complaint with HiBON and JSON conversion standard.
+Form a converter to be able compliant with HiBON and JSON conversion standard.
 The convert must be able to convert the flowing.

 **Test sample 1**